The Trinity College London Certificate in

 Applications for the course should be made through the online application form.
 Once you submit the form, you will be sent a pre-interview task to complete, in preparation for the 40-minute admissions interview, during which we will discuss your previous experience (if any) as a teacher, learning experiences and methods, and go through the pre-interview task to assess your technical language knowledge.
 You will also complete a short written task.

-Upon acceptance to the course and payment of the deposit amount of £400, you will be sent a Pre-Course Task, containing important language awareness, methodology and course information in order to prepare for the start of the course.
+After acceptance onto the course and full payment, you will be sent a Pre-Course Task, containing important language awareness, methodology and course information in order to prepare for the start of the course.
 You will have to provide scanned copies of your ID document, up-to-date CV and highest academic qualification for enrolment.

 The total qualification time of the CertTESOL is 300 hours, which means that in addition to the work you do on the admissions documents and pre-course pack, you should spend around 15-20 hours per week on the videos, tasks, tutorials and self-study that are necessary to complete all course modules successfully.